ircdocs/modern-irc/index.md

 ### Scalability

-It is widely recognized that this protocol does not scale sufficiently well when used in a large arena.
+It is widely recognized that this protocol may not scale sufficiently well when used in a very large arena.
 The main problem comes from the requirement that all servers know about all other servers, clients, and channels, and that information regarding them be updated as soon as it changes.

+Some server-to-server protocols may attempt to alleviate this by, as an example, only sending necessary state information to leaf servers.
+These sort of optimisations are implementation-specific and are not covered in this document.
+However, server authors should take great care in their protocols to ensure race conditions and other network instability does not happen as a result of these attempts to improve the scalability of their protocol.

 ### Reliability